Glossary for Museums, Art and History Words

 Academic Art – Academic Art is a style of painting, sculpture, and architecture produced under the influence of European academies of art.
 Specifically, Academic Art is the art and artists influenced by the movements of Neoclassicism and Romanticism.

-Absolute Monarchy is a system of government which is headed by a monarch or king as the only source of power controlling all functions of the state.
+Absolute Monarchy – Absolute Monarchy is a system of government that is headed by a monarch or king as the only source of power controlling all functions of the state.

 Anthropology is the study of humanity in cultural and physical terms over time and geography.

 Apostles were the primary disciples of Jesus, the central figure in Christianity.
 The apostles were his closest followers and became the primary teachers of the gospel message of Jesus.

 Ariadne in Greek mythology was the daughter of Minos, the King of Crete.
 She helped Theseus navigate the labyrinth to overcome the Minotaur and save the Athenian sacrificial victims.